HHS/meshrdf/predicates.md

-meshv:abbreviation | Explain Me | Where Do I Come From? meshv:activeMeSHYear | Explain Me | Where Do I Come From? meshv:allowedTreeNode | Explain Me | Where Do I Come From? meshv:annotation | Explain Me | Where Do I Come From? meshv:concept | Explain Me | Where Do I Come From? meshv:dateCreated | Explain Me | Where Do I Come From? meshv:dateEstablished | Explain Me | Where Do I Come From?
+meshv:abbreviation | Explain Me | Where Do I Come From? meshv:activeMeSHYear | Explain Me | Where Do I Come From? meshv:allowedTreeNode | Explain Me | Where Do I Come From? meshv:annotation | This ....
+DUI: D343434
+Example: gen only prefer specifics
+| <Annotation>
+meshv:concept | Explain Me | Where Do I Come From? meshv:dateCreated | Explain Me | Where Do I Come From? meshv:dateEstablished | Explain Me | Where Do I Come From?